aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 1-50   | 1d4 feet deep  |
 | 51-90  | 2d4 feet deep  |
 | 91-100 | 3d4 feet deep. |

+Fords that are deeper than five feet are typically only crossed by mounted travelers, and are used simply because the wider, shallower part of the river is slower moving than other areas.

+##### Hunting Lodge.
+Hunting lodges are maintained for three distinct reasons: (1-3) by trappers and hunters to use as a base of operations, (4-5) by nobles that maintain the house for use during sport hunting, or (6) by name-level ranger-type characters that use it as a base of operations in Wilderness hexes.

+Hunting lodges consist of 1d4 buildings, typically, either of (1-3) wood, (4-5) stone, or (6) other material.

+Because they are often forced to rely on their own supplies for long periods of time there’s a 1-2 in 6 chance that a hunting lodge has a Market Class of 1.

+##### Inn.
+Found mostly along heavily trafficked trade routes where there is not enough population to support a community, but enough travel to support a business, roadside inns in Borderland or Wilderness hexes are most often fortified complexes with walls that enclose the main inn and outbuildings.
+Roadside inns have 1d8 features in Borderland hexes and 2d6 in Wilderness hexes (roll 1d00 to determine the features), listed below.
+Unless otherwise indicated results are cumulative.

 34-table-2.md